IEEE-UCF/2025-AMDHardware/README-CPU.md

    - Franco Mezzarapa
 - **Supervisor:** Dr. Suboh Suboh

-# KnightCore
+# KnightCPU

-KnightCore is a 32-bit RISC-V processor optimized for the Red Pitaya 125-14 version 1.1.
+KnightCPU is a 32-bit RISC-V processor optimized for the Red Pitaya 125-14 version 1.1.
 For AOHW2025, we have implemented the RV32IMA instruction set with a 5-stage pipeline, hardware multiply/divide unit, and atomic memory operations.
 The design features forwarding logic for hazard mitigation, a coprocessor interface for custom accelerators, and native AXI4 interconnect support for integration with the KnightGPU graphics processor.

 ## Directory Structure